shopsys/monorepo-tools/docs/installation/installation-using-docker-on-production-server.md

 We have running production shop project and we want to update it with some changes that were made in the project git repository.
 We need to follow some steps that will change old version of the shop for the new one.

-To preserve created data we need to use phing targets for building application environment of `php-fpm` container.
-* `build-deploy-part-1-db-independent` no maintenance page is needed during execution of this command
-* `build-deploy-part-2-db-dependent` maintenance page is needed if there exist unapplied database migrations
+To preserve created data we need to use phing target `build-deploy-part-2-db-dependent` for building application environment of `php-fpm` container, maintenance page is needed if there exist unapplied database migrations.

 With each update of master branch in our repository we need to rebuild image based on [Docker Image Building](./installation-using-docker-on-production-server.md#docker-image-building) section.